-There was a gender difference in reports of relationship problems, but not in the expected direction.
-Although women accounted for the majority of EAP accesses for marital/relationship discord (i.e., 56%), they also accounted for the majority of EAP accesses in general (i.e., 62%).
-This gender disparity in EAP use was controlled to enable a more clear examination of gender and relationship problems.1 In fact, men were more likely than women to access EAP for marital/relationship discord (23% of men vs. 18% of women).
+There were gender differences in reports of relationship problems, but not in the expected direction.
+Although women accounted for the majority of EAP accesses for marital/relationship discord (i.e., 57%), they also accounted for the majority of EAP accesses in general (i.e., 63%).
+This gender disparity in EAP use was controlled so that associations between gender and relationship problems could be faithfully examined.3 In fact, men were more likely than women to access EAP for marital/relationship discord (22% of men vs. 17% of women).
 This finding is supported by past research.
 For example, 83% of men in one study indicated that their personal relationships are marred by work-related stress.
-Employers may have to alter their assumptions about gender and relationships if they expect to support male employees in ways that promote healthy relationships at home.
+Employers may have to alter their assumptions about gender and relationships if they are to support male employees in ways that promote healthy relationships at home.